xiroV/ninja-castle-game/README.md

 # Ninja Castle
+## Introduction
-Assignment for DM842 Computer Game Programming
+Assignment for DM842 Computer Game Programming.

-Goal is to make a King of the Hill game, 3D platform style.
+The goal is to make a King of the Hill game, 3D platform style.

+The game is written in C++, and all 3D files have been made using the Open Source 3D suite [Blender][https://www.blender.org/].

 The current status: